MINNESOTA COURT RULES

 (d)Removal Perfected; Vacating Judgment; Transmitting File.

-When all removal documents have been filed properly and all requisite fees paid as provided under Rule 521(b), the removal is perfected, and the court shall issue an order vacating the order for judgment in conciliation court as to the parties to the removal, and the pertinent portions of the conciliation court file of the cause shall be filed in district court.
+When all removal documents have been filed properly and all requisite fees paid as provided under Rule 521(b), the removal is perfected, and the court must issue an order vacating the order for judgment in conciliation court as to the parties to the removal, and transfer the pertinent portions of the conciliation court file to the district court.

 (e)Limited Removal.

-(1) When a motion for vacation of an order for judgment, or judgment under Rule 520 (a) or (b) of these rules, is denied, the aggrieved party may demand limited removal to the district court for hearing de novo (new hearing) on the motion.
-Procedure for service and filing of the demand for limited removal and notice of hearing de novo, proof of service of the notice, and procedure in case of inability of the aggrieved party to make service on the opposing party or the opposing party's lawyer shall be in the same manner prescribed in part (b) of this rule, except that the deadline for effecting limited removal shall be 21 days after the date that the court administrator transmits notice of the denial of the motion for vacation of the order for judgment or judgment.
-The fee payable by the aggrieved party to the court administrator for limited removal shall be the same as the filing fee prescribed by law for filing of a civil action in district court.
-The court administrator shall then place the matter on the special term calendar for the date specified in the notice.
+(1) When a motion for vacation of an order for judgment, or judgment under Rule 520 of these rules is denied, the aggrieved party may demand limited removal to the district court for a hearing de novo (new hearing) on the motion for vacation.
+Service and filing of the demand for limited removal and the notice of hearing de novo must follow the same procedure prescribed in part (b) of this rule, except that the deadline for filing and serving a demand for limited removal is 21 days after the date that the court administrator transmits notice of the denial of the motion for vacation of the order for judgment or judgment.
+The fee payable by the aggrieved party to the court administrator of district court for the demand for limited removal will be the same as the filing fee prescribed by law for filing a civil action in district court.
+The court administrator of district court will place the matter on the special term calendar for the date specified in the notice.
 At the hearing in district court, either party may be represented by a lawyer.

-(2) A judge other than the conciliation court judge who denied the motion, shall hear the motion de novo (anew) and may (A) deny the motion or (B) grant the motion.
-In determining the motion the judge shall consider the entire file plus any affidavits submitted by either party or their lawyers.
+(2) A district court judge other than the conciliation court judge who denied the motion, will hear the motion de novo (anew) and may (A) deny the motion or (B) grant the motion.
+In determining the motion the judge must consider the entire record plus any affidavits submitted by either party or their lawyers.

-(3) The court administrator shall transmit a copy of the order made in district court after de novo hearing to both parties and the venue shall be transferred back to conciliation court.
+(3) The court administrator of district court must transmit a copy of the order from the district court to both parties at which point the case is transferred back to conciliation court.

 Cross Reference: Minn.
 R. Civ.
 P. 4.02, 4.06, 5.02, 6.01, 6.02, and 6.05.